Lynbarry/mvg-api/README.md

 ## Usage

+The "getDepartures" function takes up to three parameters:
+* __station__: A String containing the name of the desired station.
+* __options__: A list of strings containing the types of transport that are supposed to be shown.
+* __apiUrl (Optional)__: A String containing the URL of the desired API endpoint.
+Can be used to get around CORS problems.
+Defaults to the mvg-URL.

+### Example

     const mvgApi = require('@lynbarry/mvg-api');

     mvgApi.getDepartures('Harras', ['ubahn', 'sbahn', 'bus', 'tram']).then(lines => {
-        console.log(lines.toString());
+        console.log(lines);
     });

 Output is a list of departures in human readable form.

 ## Tests